Friday the 13th (franchise): Paramount: 2013–2017

 Shannon and Swift completed the script for the sequel in February 2011, according to Fuller's claim on Twitter.
-He was ready to begin production, but that New Line Cinema was not.
-In June 2013, Warner Bros. relinquished its film rights to the Friday the 13th series to Paramount as part of a deal that would allow Warner Bros. to co-produce Interstellar.
+He was ready to begin production, but that New Line was not.
+In June 2013, Warners relinquished its film rights to the Friday the 13th series to Paramount as part of a deal that would allow Warners to co-produce Interstellar.
 One week later, Derek Mears revealed that Paramount was working with Platinum Dunes to make a new installment "as fast as possible".
 David Bruckner was set to direct the next installment of Friday the 13th.
 Bruckner's original script was co-written with Ian Goldberg and Richard Naing and was a found footage film, as mandated by the studio.
 After altering the release date numerous times, Paramount set the film for a May 13, 2016 release date.
 TV writer Nick Antosca was announced to write the script in March 2015.
 Later in October, Paramount pushed back the film's release date to January 13, 2017.
 Two months later, Aaron Guzikowski was negotiating a deal to write a new script, but Bruckner, who had purportedly left the project in 2015, was no longer involved as a director.
 At the end of May 2016, Fuller revealed that the reboot would be an origin story for Jason, and his mother would be in the film.
 On August 8, Breck Eisner was in talks to direct the reboot.
 In September, Paramount pushed back the reboot's release date from January 13 to October 13, 2017.

 The reboot's working title was reported as Friday the 13th: Part 13, Platinum Dunes was looking for someone to play a young Jason Voorhees, and production to begin in March, slated for October 13, 2017 release date.
 On February 6, Paramount officially canceled the project, and Paramount assigned the planned October release date to its then-upcoming film, Mother!.
 On October 10, Shannon and Swift revealed the title of their proposed sequel, Friday the 13th: Camp Blood – The Death of Jason Voorhees.
-The rights to the franchise should be reverted to New Line/Warner Bros. in 2018.
+The rights to the franchise reverted back to New Line/Warners in 2018.